ucb-stat133/stat133-fall-2017/hws/post01-first-post.md

 Peer Grading
 ------------

 -   Your post will be peer-graded.
-This means that two of your lab-mates will read the content, and greade your work following a provided rubric.
+This means that one class mate will read the content, and greade your work following a provided rubric.

 -   We will randomly assign peer reviewers.
 Failing to peer review will negatively affect the reviewer's grade.